rwiankowski/azurepractical/Content/Part1/entraId.md

 Azure also offers a business-to-customer service used to manage end-customer identities and their access to your applications.

-When using Extrenal Entra ID, we create a seprate, use case-specific directory which can authenticate and authorise end users.
+When using External Entra ID, we create a separate, use case-specific directory which can authenticate and authorise end users.

 Entra External ID offers a wide range of handy features like:
 - Support for various identity providers (e.g., Google, Facebook, LinkedIn, or other Azure AD tenants).